Understanding Speed Bins

 Speed Bins

 2. Speed Binning as a table.
 This table shows the percentage of vehicles that fit into each respective speed bin.
 Vehicle types are separated into separate Speed Bin tables, similar to how there are separate G-force distribution graphs for CARS and HCV data.
-For example, we can see the Average, Median, 15th and 85th percentiles of speeds for CAR broken down by hour, as percentages of vehicles in each bin.
-This is a more analytical approach to the problem and does not provide instant insights but rather a comparative metric.
+For example, we can see the Average, Standard Deviation, 15th, 50th, and 85th percentiles of speeds for CAR broken down by hour, as percentages of vehicles in each bin.
+This does not provide instant insights but rather a comparative metric.

 Note: There are separate Speed Bin tables for CAR and HCV data if you scroll further down the results panel.